 - 1) The IRB Chairperson determines, at least annually, the assessed need for personnel, space and equipment.
 The resource needs are requested through the Director, ORI to the Institutional Official. - 2) The IRB Chairperson determines the dates/times of IRB meetings that are outside the norm of every second Wednesday of the month for IRB #1, and every third Wednesday of the month for IRB #2. - 3) The IRB Coordinator maintains the official roster of IRB members, schedules meetings, distributes pre-meeting materials at a minimum (if possible) of one week prior to the meeting, and compiles the minutes of IRB meetings in compliance with regulatory requirements.
 The IRB Coordinator maintains all IRB documentation and records in accordance with regulatory requirements and ensures that all IRB records are secured and properly archived.
 IRBNet, an online submission system, is utilized to track the progress of each research protocol submitted.
 The IRB Coordinator serves as a resource for investigators on general regulatory information, provides guidance about forms and submission procedures and facilitates communication between investigators and the IRB.
-The IRB Coordinator assists new IRB members in completing orientation procedures and meeting required education standards, trains research investigators on behalf of the IRB or IRB Coordinator drafts reports and correspondence to research investigators on behalf of the IRB or IRB Chairperson regarding the status of the research, including conditions for approval of research and cases of adverse events or unanticipated problems.
+The IRB Coordinator assists new IRB members in completing orientation procedures and meeting required education standards, trains research investigators and staff while maintaining reference materials related to human subject protection requirements.
+The IRB Coordinator drafts reports and correspondence to research investigators on behalf of the IRB or IRB Chairperson regarding the status of the research, including conditions for approval of research and cases of adverse events or unanticipated problems.
 In addition, the IRB Coordinator maintains and updates the IRB forms.